captainigloo/GCE-USB-8-Relay-Board/README.md

 the appropriate operating systems.
 With the exception of Windows 98 and Windows ME, all devices are supported in each driver package.

 In addition to the drivers developed by FTDI, there are a number of drivers available which have been developed by third parties.
 Some of these drivers are listed on our 3rd Par414ty Drivers page.

 *****************************************************************************
-Configuration port série: 1 start, 8 bit, 1 stop (vitesse 9600 bauds)
+Configuration port série : 1 start, 8 bit, 1 stop (vitesse 9600 bauds)
 *****************************************************************************
 La trame est composée de 5 caractères (minuscule ou majuscule) pouvant etre envoyés en ASCII ou en Hexadécimal